Conflux-Chain/conflux-documentation/docs/core/core-space-basics/Intro.md

 ## Sponsorship

 Core Space features a unique sponsorship mechanism.
-This system enables users to cover the gas fees for other users, facilitating a more collaborative environment.
+This system enables users to cover the gas fees as well as storage collateral for other users, facilitating a more collaborative environment.
 For an in-depth understanding of this mechanism, please refer to [Sponsorship](./sponsor-mechanism).

 ## CVM